 expert-judgment | Expert opinion with rationale |

-inference | Agent-derived inference from available data |
+inference | Agent-derived from available data |

 assumption | Explicit assumption, no supporting evidence |